r4victor/tenthousandmeters/content/blog/python_bts_01.md

 ### How this series is laid out

 I chose to take a top-down approach.
 In this part we'll explore the core concepts of the CPython virtual machine (VM).
-Next, we'll see how CPython compiles your program into something that the VM can execute.
+Next, we'll see how CPython compiles a program into something that the VM can execute.
 After that, we'll get familiar with the source code and step through the execution of a program studying main parts of the interpreter on the way.
 Eventually, we'll be able to pick out different aspects of the language one by one and see how they're implemented.
 This is by no way a strict plan but my approximate idea.

 **Note**: In this post I'm referring to CPython 3.9.
 Some implementation details will certainly change as CPython evolves.
 I'll try to keep track of important changes and add update notes.